UN’s Guterres issues ‘global SOS’ over fast-rising Pacific ocean

 But this vast arc of volcanic islands and low-lying coral atolls also inhabits a tropical corridor that is rapidly threatened by encroaching oceans.

-The World Meterological Organisation has been monitoring tide gauges installed on the Pacific’s famed beaches since the early 1990s.
+The World Meteorological Organisation has been monitoring tide gauges installed on the Pacific’s famed beaches since the early 1990s.

 A new report released by the top UN climate monitoring body showed seas had risen by around 15 centimetres in some parts of the Pacific in the last 30 years.